 Abandon in place.
 A valid strategy is to simply avoid major upgrades for the entire life cycle of the hardware.
 Operating system, application and hardware upgrades are decreed to be synchronous.
 Major operating system upgrades do not occur independently of hardware upgrades.
 Once a server is installed as O/S version N, it stays that way until it reaches the end of its life cycle, with patches only for security or bug fixes.
-This depends on the availability of long term vendor support, and requires that system managers maintain proficiency in older operating system versions.
+This depends on the availability of long-term vendor support and requires that system managers maintain proficiency in older operating system versions.
 In this case, application life cycle and hardware life cycle are one in the same.

 Upgrade in place, fingers crossed.
 This would probably be the least desirable option.
 Stop the server, insert the upgrade CD, and watch it upgrade (or trash) your server.
-The risk of failure is high, and the options for fall back are few.
+The risk of failure is high, and the options for falling back are few.
 (Recover from tape anyone?).
-Odds are fair that your test lab sever, if you have one, is just different enough that the upgrade tests aren't quite valid, and some upgrade or compatibility snafu will cause a headache.
+Odds are fair that your test lab server, if you have one, is just different enough that the upgrade tests aren't quite valid, and some upgrade or compatibility snafu will cause a headache.
 The risk can be mitigated somewhat by creating another bootable disk and storing it somewhere during the upgrade.
 The fall back in that case is to switch boot disks and reboot from the old disk.

 Other options, or combinations of the above are possible.